Real Estate Investing Blog

 "Live Where You Want.
 Invest Where it Makes Sense!" ™

-The definition of real estate investing is that it is the purchase, ownership, management, rental and/or sale of any type of real estate for profit.
-Real Estate Investing refers to any property owned solely for the purpose of generating profit, either through rental income or through market value appreciation.
+Real estate investing is the purchase, ownership, management, rental and/or sale of any type of real estate for profit.
+It refers to any property owned solely for the purpose of generating profit, either through rental income or through market value appreciation.
 A real estate is an asset form with limited liquidity relative to other investments.
 Any type of real estate investment requires high amount of capital and is also highly cash flow dependent to call it a profitable investment.

 1. The Relatively Low Risk